Familias Unidas

 Prado, G., Pantin, H., Briones, E., Schwartz, S. J., Feaster, D., Huang, S., Sullivan, S., Tapia, M. I., Sabillon, E., Lopez, B., & Szapocznik, J. (2007).
 A randomized controlled trial of a parent-centered intervention in preventing substance use and HIV risk behaviors in Hispanic adolescents.
 Journal of Consulting and Clinical Psychology, 75(6), 914–926. https://doi.org/10.1037/0022-006X.75.6.914

 The purpose of the study was to evaluate the efficacy of Familias Unidas + Parent–Preadolescent Training for HIV Prevention (PATH), a Hispanic-specific, parent-centered intervention in preventing adolescent substance use and unsafe sexual behavior.
 Participants were randomly assigned to 1 of 3 conditions: Familias Unidas + PATH, English for Speakers of Other Languages (ESOL) + PATH, and ESOL + HeartPower! for Hispanics (HEART).
 Measures utilized include the Bicultural Involvement Questionnaire— Revised, the Family Relations Scale, and the Parent–Adolescent Communication Scale.
 Results indicate that (a) Familias Unidas+ PATH was efficacious in preventing and reducing cigarette use relative to both control conditions; (b) Familias Unidas + PATH was efficacious, relative to ESOL + HEART, in reducing illicit drug use; and (c) Familias Unidas + PATH was efficacious, relative to ESOL + PATH, in reducing unsafe sexual behavior.
-Limitations include lack of control group, present sample was not representative of the U.S. Hispanic population and results should not be generalized to all Hispanic adolescents, reliance on self-report measures, and study does not report findings on Familias Unidas alone.
-Note: Since this study reported on Familias Unidas combined with another intervention, this study was not used in the rating/review process.
+Limitations include lack of control group, the sample was not representative of the U.S. Hispanic population and results should not be generalized to all Hispanic adolescents, reliance on self-report measures, and the study does not report findings on Familias Unidas alone.
+Note: This study was not used in the rating process since this study reported on Familias Unidas combined with another intervention.

 Additional References